martylanger/lets-client/README.md

 -   As a signed in user, I would like to change password.
 -   As a signed in user, I would like to sign out.

--   As a signed in user, I would like to create an election with a title, a description, a voting method, and a list of up to 110 choices.
+-   As a signed in user, I would like to create an election with a title, a description, and a voting method.
--   As a signed in user, I would like to update my election's title, voting method, or choices.
+-   As a signed in user, I would like to update my election's title, description, or voting method.
 -   As a signed in user, I would like to delete my election.
 -   As a signed in user, I would like to see all my elections or all users' elections.